magnusdv/pedtools/README.md

 without marker data.
 Common pedigree structures are quickly produced with tailor-made functions, while a range of utilities enable modifications like adding or removing individuals, extracting subsets, loop breaking, and merging pedigrees.
-The plotting functionality is imported from the [kinship2](https://CRAN.R-project.org/package=kinship2) package.
+The plotting feature imports machinery from the [kinship2](https://CRAN.R-project.org/package=kinship2) package.

 **pedtools** is the hub of the **ped suite**, a collection of R packages